 Causes of Child Injury Accidents at Childcare Centers

-Many childcare facilities in San Diego and Southern California require parents to sign a waiver that releases the caregiver from liability if the child suffers an injury in an accident.
-While this document may be a legally valid document, it would not protect the provider from liability for injuries caused by their negligence.
+Many childcare facilities in San Diego and Southern California require parents to sign a waiver that releases the caregiver from liability if the child is injured in an accident.
+While this document may be legally valid, it would not protect the provider from liability for injuries caused by their negligence.

 - Negligent supervision.
-Caregivers have a duty to adequately supervise the children under their care.
+Caregivers have a duty to supervise the children under their care adequately.
 If their failure to watch over a child caused an accident, they could be found negligent.

 - Inadequate staff.
 Under California law, there are limits on the number of children an individual childcare provider can supervise, and this number changes depending on the age of the children under their care.
 For example, babies and young children require more supervision than older elementary-age kids.

 - Lack of training.
-Childcare providers are required to have sufficient training in taking care of children and must comply with California’s licensing requirements.
-When these workers do not have the training and experience to supervise the children under their care and to respond to emergency situations, a child can suffer serious injuries that can affect their future ability to care for themselves and the quality of their life.
+Childcare providers must have sufficient training in caring for children and comply with California’s licensing requirements.
+When these workers do not have the training and experience to supervise the children under their care and to respond to emergencies, children can suffer serious injuries that can affect their future ability to care for themselves and the quality of their lives.

 - Unsafe facilities.
-Daycares have a duty to keep their properties safe for the children they care for at all times.
+Daycares must keep their properties safe for the children they care for.
 This includes making all necessary repairs to the facility and playground equipment, child-proofing, maintaining sanitary practices, replacing broken toys, and much more.

 - Unlawful actions.
 If a childcare provider physically, mentally, sexually, or otherwise hurts a child, they may face both criminal and civil liability.